 Again, thank you for agreeing to speak at the conference.
-Most of our brokers have a long-standing relationship with us and are willing to work with us through implementation of ACA.
+Most of our brokers have a long-standing relationship with us and are willing to work with us.
+Nevertheless, they are losing patience with what they perceive to be low compensation.